-The Scoring Director and Team Leaders were chosen by the content specialists from a pool, consisting of experienced individuals who are proven successful readers and leaders, and who had strong backgrounds in Nebraska writing.
-Those selected demonstrated organization, leadership, and management skills.
+The Scoring Director and Team Leaders were chosen by the Project Manager from a pool, consisting of experienced individuals who are proven successful readers and supervisors with strong backgrounds in Nebraska writing.
+The selected staff demonstrated organization, leadership, and management skills.
+DRC retains a pool of experienced readers from year to year and all of the 2016 NeSA-Writing readers came from this population.
 All scoring personnel were required to sign confidentiality agreements before any training or handling of secure materials began.
+It should be noted that the Scoring Directors for this project have remained constant since 2014 for grade 4 and 2011 for grades 8 and 11.